carpentries/instructor-training/02-terms.md

 leads to people becoming members of a *[community of practice](https://en.wikipedia.org/wiki/Community_of_practice)*.

-In the big picture, Software and Data Carpentry aim to serve new, novice researchers who are exploring data management and programming on their own (legitimate peripheral practice) and make them aware of other people doing that work (simply by attending the workshop) and the best practices and ideas of that community of practice, giving them a way to become members of that community.
+Software and Data Carpentry aim to serve researchers who are exploring data management and programming on their own (legitimate peripheral practice) and make them aware of other people doing that work (simply by attending the workshop) and the best practices and ideas of that community of practice, thereby giving them a way to become members of that community.
 Situated learning thus describes why we teach, and recognizes that teaching and learning is necessarily rooted in a social context.
 We then depend on the cognitivist perspective to drive *how* we teach the specific content associated with the community of practice.
 Many of our teaching techniques and lesson development strategies incorporate ideas from this perspective.

-> ## Something to think about
+> ## Something to Think About
 >
 > Throughout the day, take note of how this training is structured.
-What pieces
-> exemplify the situated learning perspective, i.e. where are you, as the instructor-
+> What pieces exemplify the situated learning perspective,
-> in-training, being brought into a new community of practice?
-Are there any places
+> i.e., how are you, as an instructor-in-training, being brought into a new community of practice?
-> where we are using the cognitivist ideas/techniques described later in the training?
+> Are there any places where we are using the cognitivist ideas/techniques described later in the training?
 {: .challenge}

 > ## Other Perspectives
 >
 > There are many other perspectives outside cognitivist theory ---
 > see [this site](http://www.learning-theories.com/) for summaries.
+> Besides cognitivism,
-> Besides cognitivism, those encountered most frequently include
+> those encountered most frequently include *behaviorism*
-> *behaviorism* (which treats education as stimulus/response conditioning),
+> (which treats education as stimulus/response conditioning),
-> *constructivism* (which considers learning an active process
+> *constructivism*
-> during which learners construct knowledge for themselves),
+> (which considers learning an active process during which learners construct knowledge for themselves),
-> and *connectivism* (which emphasizes the social aspects of learning,
+> and *connectivism*
-> particularly those made possible by the Internet).
+> (which emphasizes the social aspects of learning, particularly those made possible by the Internet).
 {: .callout}

 ## Instructional Design

-While what we know about educational psychology can constrain teaching, we are often challenged to accommodate our knowledge from the study of psychology with the evidence from instructional practice, and with influence stemming from instructor ideology.

-This is because, in some cases, there might be a few different approaches to teaching that could be used.
-Deciding which of these is consistent with what we know about how brains learn can be difficult, and might appear to clash with educational practitioners' ideology.
+Educational psychology does not tell us how to teach on its own because it under-constrains the problem: in real life, several different teaching methods might be consistent with what we currently know about how learning works.
+We therefore have to try those methods in the class, with actual learners, in order to find out how well they balance the different forces in play.
+This is called *instructional design* (ID);

-If educational psychology is the science, Instructional Design (ID) is the
+if educational psychology is the science,
-engineering: it's how our scientific understanding is put into practice on the ground.
+ID is the engineering.

 > ## Discussion
 >